chun-eric/bazaar_ecommerce/README.md

   2. add tabs on the description and Reviews,
   3. dynamically add and read reviews

-- Created Add to cart Feature
+- Created Add to cart Feature.
+Adds size and item addToCart function.
+- Added React toastify if add to cart button is pressed without any size selected.
+- Add the quantity dynamically to the cart icon getCartCount.
+Had trouble with the counter bug.

   Current solution seems overly complicated.
 Maybe try and look into zustand.
+  Also we should have a quantity section

 Day 6